 7 Ways To Improve Inventory Control

 Inventory control is absolutely crucial.
 If your warehouse is chaotic then there’s a high chance that your finances will be too.
-If your messy warehouse is coupled with business practises that aren’t accurate or speedy then things can turn very ugly very quickly!
-With that in mind, here are seven simple ways that you can IMPROVE YOUR INVENTORY TODAY.
+If your messy warehouse is coupled with business practices that aren’t accurate or speedy then things can turn very ugly very quickly!
+With that in mind, here are seven simple ways that you can improve inventory control for your business today.
 Starting with…

 1. Introduce inventory cycle counts

 Be sure to carry out routine cycle counts of your inventory and monitor any discrepancies.
 Over time, patterns will start to emerge.
 Investigating these patterns will help you to spot fraud in your business which has been estimated to account for up to 44% of inventory shrinkage.
 Stay alert!

 2. Ensure that you ‘book in’ goods correctly

 Inventory discrepancies will always happen, but most can be traced back to simple mistakes made at ‘booking in’.
 Train your staff to carefully check that the inventory received matches what was expected.
 Being thorough at booking in will yield dividends in terms of trust in your systems and improved customer satisfaction levels.
 It cannot be overstated how important minimising mistakes at this juncture is.
 Be thorough!